How to

 What levels of EMF are acceptable?
 That is a good question, with no firm answers.
 Nobody knows for sure, and it also

-depends on whether it is continuous exposure--perhaps round the clock--or just
+depends on whether it is continuous exposure—perhaps round the clock—or

 lower than what is acceptable during the day.
 And then it also depends on whether the person is healthy or